 The DPIA can be carried out by any person/organization inside or outside the business if explicitly appointed by the Data Controller.
 However, the Data Controller (i.e. the entity offering the service to end-users) remains the subject responsible and accountable for the DPIA.
 He/she can be assisted by DPOs or Data Processors.

 GDPR applies to all companies offering services to EU citizens.
-The company doesn’t need to have a legal entity in the EU, the only valid criteria is whether they process or not EU citizens data.
+The company doesn’t need to have a legal entity in the EU, the only valid criteria are whether they process or not EU citizens data.

-The DPIA is a process which needs to be carried out before the processing of data is started.
+Furthermore, the DPIA is a process which needs to be carried out before the processing of data is started.
 It is the very first instrument thanks to which you will be able to fulfill the Privacy by Design principle, that is to consider privacy and data protection implications from the very beginning of the design of your digital health service product.

 A DPIA must be performed for each singular processing activity, or only once when multiple processing are similar in terms of the risks presented (e.g. when the same technology is used in gathering the data).
 Remember that the DPIA should preferably be a document ready to be shown and published.